-Cancers of the liver remain a major unmet medical need globally.
-According to the American Cancer Society's Cancer Facts & Figures 2018 report, cancer is the second leading cause of death in the United States, with an estimated 609,640 deaths and 1.7 million new cases expected to be diagnosed in 2018.
+According to the American Cancer Society's, or ACS, Cancer Facts & Figures 2018 report, cancer is the second leading cause of death in the United States, with an estimated 609,640 deaths and 1.7 million new cases expected to be diagnosed in 2018.
 Cancer is one of the leading causes of death worldwide, accounting for approximately 9.6 million deaths and 18.1 million new cases in 2018 according to GLOBOCAN, the database of the International Association of Cancer Registries.
 The financial burden of cancer is enormous for patients, their families and society.
 The Agency for Healthcare Quality and Research estimates that the direct medical costs (total of all healthcare expenditures) for cancer in the United States in 2015 was \$80.2 billion.
-The liver is often the life-limiting organ for cancer patients and one of the leading causes of cancer death.
+The liver is often the life-limiting organ for cancer patients and cancer that spreads to the liver is one of the leading causes of cancer death.
+Cancer that begins in one area of the body often metastasizes to the liver.
 Patient prognosis is generally poor once cancer has spread to the liver.
+Consequently, cancers of the liver remain a major unmet medical need globally.